bump Try it free

 eBay vs Depop: Returns and Refunds

-eBay encourages sellers to work with the buyers to resolve issues related to purchases including returns and refunds, especially for low-value items.
+eBay encourages sellers to work with the buyers to resolve issues related to purchases including returns and refunds.
+On eBay, most items are covered by the eBay Money Back Guarantee policy.

-For Depop, if your buyers think that the item that they have received is not as described, they will have to file a case via the Paypal Dispute Resolution Centre and they will have to return the item to the seller before the refund is given.
+For Depop, if your buyers think that the item that they have received is not as described, they will have to file a case via the Paypal Dispute Resolution Centre.

 Final Thoughts: Which one is better, eBay or Depop